Course The Proteins of the Future

 Is this course for you?

-The programme is designed for professionals who want to know more about alternative protein sources and their role in future diets of humans and animals.
-Professionals working in the industry, government, consultancy and related sectors are welcome as well as academics.
+The program is for professionals who want to learn about alternative protein sources and their role in future diets.
+It welcomes those from industry, government, consultancy, and academics.

 Programme & topics

-This course consists of a mix of insightful lectures, recent findings from young WUR researchers, and ample time for discussion and networking.
+This course consists of insightful lectures, recent findings, and time for discussion and networking.
 Together you will explore the challenges and opportunities of:

 - Sustainable food systems and the protein transition